Key takeaways:

 Kidney damage

-Symptomatic low blood sugar
+Low blood sugar

 Fast heart rate

 Ozempic shouldn’t be taken by people at risk for certain thyroid cancers or who are allergic to its ingredients.
-Talk with your healthcare professional about your risk of taking Ozempic based on your medical history.
+Talk with a healthcare professional about your risk of taking Ozempic based on your medical history.

 No. In fact, there’s a small amount of evidence that Ozempic and similar medications might actually help to slow down Alzheimer’s disease.
-Large research studies are currently underway to better understand what medications like Ozempic do to your brain, and how they might potentially help protect it over time.
+Large research studies are currently underway to better understand what medications like Ozempic do to your brain, plus how they might potentially help protect it over time.

 Ozempic mimics a hormone in your body called GLP-1.
 This is a hormone that’s naturally released in your gut when you eat.
 It sends signals to your brain (and other parts of your body) that it’s time to stop eating.
 As a result, many people taking Ozempic eat less often and feel less interested in food.